ClonedPuppy/SK_Shader_info/README.md

 ##### Resetting StereoKit default lighting to a pitch black environment.

-First we set the Sphericalharmonics light itself to emit nothing but black.
+First we set the Spherical Harmonics light itself to emit nothing but black
-Then add a light to the top and bottom, both having their RGB set to zero.
+by adding a light to the top and bottom, both having their RGB set to zero.

     lights.Add(new Light
     {